Recommended Fuji X-T30 Settings

 - Shutter AE: AF-S/MF (ON), AF-C (ON)

-- Shoot Without Lens: Off
+- Shoot Without Lens: On

 - Shoot Without Card: Off